clsn/ExtFuse/README.md

 The `verbose` option just prints out a progress line for every 1000 files scanned when building the database.

+As an alternative to supplying the `-o path=` option (because I tended to forget this), you can supply the path being read as a non-option argument to extfuse, with the mountpoint being the second (it is possible that this is in fact the only way to scan a path with a comma in its name).
+That is, the following two commands are equivalent:

+	$ extfs -o path=/etc /mnt/point
+	$ extfs /etc /mnt/point

+If there are still other options, they go before the path, as is normal for mount commands:

+	$ extfs -o dbfile=/tmp/DB,path=/etc,noclean /mnt/point
+	$ extfs -o dbfile=/tmp/DB,noclean /etc /mnt/point

+If the both the `path` option and the command-line argument are present, the command-line argument takes precedence.

 To unmount, use "`fusermount -u /mount/point`"

 # Prefix Mode

 Once we have the database, we can of course present it any number of ways.
 Now you can use "prefix-mode" to view the files by prefix (sort of) instead of by extension.
 Give the `prefix` option at mount time, and the behavior is different.
-For one thing, `ls /mnt/point/` no longer shows you the list of extension directories.
-In fact, it doesn't show you anything at all!
-This is on purpose, though not necessarily the best thing to do in this situation.
-The subdirectories only exist if you go looking for them.
-So if you say `ls /mnt/point/e/`, you will get a list of soft links to all the files whose names begin with "e" (or "E"; SQLite's "LIKE" is case-insensitive, at least by default on my machine.
+Subdirectories mostly exist just if you go looking for them.
+If you say `ls /mnt/point/e/`, you will get a list of soft links to all the files whose names begin with "e" (or "E"; SQLite's "LIKE" is case-insensitive, at least by default on my machine.
 It apparently depends on certain SQLite extensions).
 If you look at `/mnt/point/ex/` you will find links to all the files that begin with "ex", and so forth.
 This, too, is a lot like using a * wildcard; `ls /mnt/point/foo/` is a lot like `ls foo*`, only it descends directories.
 It would be like `ls **/foo*` with bash `globstar` active, except that it would also catch things at the top level, which the glob would not.

+Doing just a simple `ls /mnt/point` in this mode can't show you all the *possible* prefixes you could use, but it does show you all the *one-letter* prefixes that are there, as sort of a starting point (though chances are this will basically wind up being all the alphabet, for a varied file-list).
+In order to avoid overloading the reserved `.` and `..` directory entries, you get the *two-letter* prefixes of files that start with a single `.` (the first letter of which is `.`, of course), and the *three-letter* prefixes (the first two being `..`, naturally) of all files that start with `..`.

 # Bugs and TODO

 * Does not handle non-ascii filenames, at least not with built-in directory scan.
 * What about files that start/end with *two* periods?
 Do we handle those okay?
-* Lots of cleanup and debug removal.
+* Assorted cleanup.
 * Control case-(in)sensitivity in SQLite.
 * Other modes/ways to present?
 Maybe some better coding for them, better refactoring of things.
 * (Optionally?) stat files upon reading so as to provide correct dates.